awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-deployment.md

 chmod 755 $(find . -type d)
 ```

+## General: Error occurs when calling the UpdateFunctionCode<a name="troubleshooting-deployment-updatefunctioncode"></a>

 **Error:** *An error occurred \(RequestEntityTooLargeException\) when calling the UpdateFunctionCode operation*

 When you upload a deployment package or layer archive directly to Lambda, the size of the ZIP file is limited to 50 MB\.
 To upload a larger file, store it in Amazon S3 and use the [S3Bucket and S3Key](API_UpdateFunctionCode.md#SSS-UpdateFunctionCode-request-S3Bucket) parameters\.